margajdon/reproduction-FAIRCAL/README.md

 **calibration_methods.py**: Contains the calibration classes.
 In the original paper and the reproduction paper, the main focus was on the Beta calibration.

-**dependencies**: Folder than contains the dependencies for the Arcface model.
+**dependencies**: Folder that contains the dependencies for the Arcface model.
 Files are from: https://github.com/onnx/models/tree/main/vision/body_analysis/arcface